Nueces County region Salvation Army assistance programs.

 The region is served by several Salvation Army Community Centers.
 The organization can help low income families in the area, including the counties of Nueces and Jim Wells.
-While a number of resources are available, the focus is on basic needs such as food, hot meals, housing, rent, or some other type of emergency bill.
+While a number of resources are available, the focus is on basic needs such as offering free food, hot meals, housing, rent, or some other type of emergency bill.
 All programs are limited and usually come with conditions such as signing up for case management.

 Financial assistance may be offered in a limited capacity.
 This can include rent or utility bills.
 Any payments made will normally be to only pay for a portion of your costs.
 The money is intended to help families keep their power on or not be evicted from a home or apartment.
 Normally those with a short term crisis in the Corpus Christi area may benefit and this is not a charity type program.
 The Salvation Army provides a hand up, not a hand out.

 Salvation Army centers in Texas will operate some type of food assistance program, such as a soup kitchen or food pantry.
 Volunteers and staff in Corpus Christi and Nueces will serve a hot meal or lunch year round to individuals, seniors, and low income families in need.

 The food pantries may be able to distribute several days worth of free groceries or canned goods to families to help them get through a difficult period.
 Meals on Wheels or other meal and grocery delivery services operate for the elderly and home bound seniors in the area, such as San Patricio and Nueces County.